 For international students choosing to set up base in Singapore, it is best to approach your respective tertiary institution to check for accommodations available.

-Private student hostels are highly affordable too and serve as a focal point for international students to meet and mingle.
-Most of them are located near train stations or in centralised locations like the Eton Hall, Scholars Residence or the Singapore International Campus, which is situated near Holland Village on Lutheran Road.
+Private student hostels are quite affordable too and serve as a focal point for international students to meet and mingle.
+Most of them are located near train stations or in centralised locations like the yo:HA at 98 Henderson Road, Coliwoo at 1A Lutheran Road (Coliving Space) and Assemblage at 362 Holland Road.

 OFF-CAMPUS HOUSING

 If you want to venture off-campus, work out a budget and create a checklist of amenities before deciding on the best lodging option.
-In general, HDBs are easily accessible via MRT and buses, while some private estates can be far from public transport.
+In general, HDBs are easily accessible via Mass Rapid Transit (MRT) trains and public buses, while some private estates can be far from public transport.
 Dining options in HDB estates can also be cheaper than those around condominium clusters.

 Many tertiary institutions in Singapore are often situated far from housing estates, however, there are a few exceptions like the British Council, which is surrounded by numerous housing estates: Tiong Bahru, Bukit Merah, Holland Road and River Valley.
 These are connected to the rest of Singapore by train or bus.

 You can look for rooms for rent in HDB estates or private condominiums, or rent an entire flat with a few of your friends – that way, you save on rent and it’ll help ease the feeling of homesickness.
-You can look to websites like www.stproperty.sg and www.keylocation.sg to find a Singapore property that suits your needs.
+You can look to websites like PropertyGuru and 99.co to find a Singapore property that suits your needs.

 FIGHTING FIT

-Alternatively, a myriad of private gyms – like California Fitness, Fitness First and True Fitness – offer a lot of options, at a price.
-A basic membership will set you back by about $90 a month inclusive of a range of classes like mixed martial arts, hot yoga or pilates.
+Alternatively, a myriad of private gyms – like Anytime Fitness, Fitness First and True Fitness – offer a lot of options, at a price.
+A basic membership will set you back by about S$100.00 to S$200.00 a month which may include a range of classes like mixed martial arts, hot yoga or pilates.

 HIT THE BOOKS